 To be honest, accommodation in Sri Lanka might be a bit expensive compared to other Asian countries because of the huge VAT Tax along with other government taxes.
 However, there are many accommodations available.
 A great way to save a lot of money is Couchsurfing.
 You can come up with a few contacts and occasionally end up finding great places to stay.
 Homestays are also another money-saving option for backpackers.

-You can also save on your expenses with family as there are many hotels and Guest Houses that offer top notch service at the best price.
-One word of caution, avoid staying in the main region of the city as transport is very cheap and you can easily get around if you stay a bit far from city center.
+You can also save on your expenses with family as there are many hotels and Guest Houses that offer top-notch service at the best price.
+One word of caution, avoid staying in the main region of the city as transport is very cheap and you can easily get around if you stay a bit far from the city center.
 Also, I suggest spending less time in Colombo.

 Cost of Tourist Attractions in Sri Lanka